Chart Color Schemes

 Cultural Diversity

-Patterson Lakes has a higher cultural diversity compared to most local areas, with 27.5% of its population born overseas and 18.3% speaking a language other than English at home.
-Christianity is the predominant religion in Patterson Lakes, accounting for 51.4% of the population.
-However, Judaism is more prevalent here than in Greater Melbourne, comprising 0.4% compared to 1.1%.
+Patterson Lakes, surveyed in June 2021, showed higher cultural diversity than most local areas with 27.5% of its residents born overseas and 18.3% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 51.4% of Patterson Lakes' population as of June 2021.
+Notably, Judaism was overrepresented in Patterson Lakes, comprising 0.4%, compared to Melbourne's average of 1.1%.

 Frequently Asked Questions - Diversity